gohryt/programming-languages-research/COMPILERS.md

 - **Cycle detection**: handles mutually recursive queries gracefully.
 - **Parallel execution**: Salsa 2.0+ supports parallel query evaluation, enabling parallel autocomplete and diagnostics in rust-analyzer.

-The latest Salsa version (used in rust-analyzer since 2024–2025) supports persistent caches, near-instant crate graph updates, and parallel completion.
+Recent Salsa work and rust-analyzer integration focus on faster revision tracking, better parallelism, and avoiding unnecessary recomputation during crate-graph and source edits.
+Persistent on-disk caching is a harder, more application-specific layer than ordinary in-memory query reuse, so it should be treated as a possible architecture extension rather than a default Salsa guarantee.
 The migration yielded major performance wins: David Barsky and Lukas Wirth reported significant improvements in rust-analyzer responsiveness.

 Source: https://rustc-dev-guide.rust-lang.org/query.html and https://github.com/salsa-rs/salsa